Inner North London

 Alcohol, drug and medication related deaths Mental Health related deaths

-Concerns summary A mental health duty worker failed to escalate a patient's severe distress, omitted their case from multi-disciplinary team discussion, and made inadequate notes, with no clear trust-level actions to prevent future recurrences.
+Concerns summary (AI summary) A mental health duty worker failed to escalate a patient's severe distress, omitted their case from multi-disciplinary team discussion, and made inadequate notes, with no clear trust-level actions to prevent future recurrences.

 Seema Haribhai